Corporate GovernanceCorporate Governance Guidelines

 Article 30

-Every year, the Board of Directors will perform an analysis/assessment on the overall effectiveness of the Board of Directors, and will release a summary of the results.
+Every year, the Board of Directors shall perform an analysis/assessment on the overall effectiveness of the Board of Directors, and shall release a summary of the results.

 Chapter 6 Dialogue With Shareholders